krobot-framework/krobot-docs/README.md

 The framework contains :

 * A complete command engine, with middlewares, arguments parsing, and sub commands
+* Annotations for permissions
-* A simple config engine
+* A powerful config engine
 * Dependency injection
 * Logging
 * Util classes/functions